ibraheem-moosa/Attention/README.md

 - [] Implement a basic attention base model.
 - [] Document results from experiment.

-# Detailed Plane
+# Detailed Plan
 ## Dataset
 Dataset should be well established.
 We should look at nlpprogress for idea.
-I think I can later throw in the protein dataset.
-We must look if there is already one.
+We can later throw in a protein dataset.

 First we should select a small dataset.
 I think we should first focus on language modeling, later we can investigate classification and translation.

 For simplicity I think we should start with character level language model datasets.
 From [nlpprogress](http://nlpprogress.com/english/language_modeling.html) we have two options Hutter Prize and Text8.

+Text8 is a single text file with 10^8 characters.

+## Ignite
+We will first write a simple RNN model.

-Text8 seems simpler lets start with that.
+[Text8](http://mattmahoney.net/dc/text8.zip) seems simpler, lets start with that.

+# Resouces